AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Invitation.md

 ## `Get User's Invitation`

-Get Invitation for a User.
+Get Invitation for a user.

 ### Request